Lajos Kocsis: Club career

 He scored one of his most memorable goals at Vienna's Prater Stadium in a 1974 World Cup qualification match against Austria on 15 October 1972.
 In 1975, he was elected Hungarian footballer of the year.
 Following the end of his stay at Honvéd, he played for second-division Gyulai SE.

 International career

 Kocsis won a gold medal at the 1968 Summer Olympics and a silver medal at the 1972 Summer Olympics, and also participated in the final tournament of the 1972 UEFA European Championship in Belgium.
 He earned 33 caps and scored 7 goals for the Hungary national football team.

-Career after pro times

-During the last years of his life, while working as a gastronomer and coach of lower division teams, he suffered from health problems that led to his untimely death.

-Trivia

-Kocsis was known to his fans also by his nicknames "Kicsi" (tiny) and "Csikó" (foal), because of his short height.
+Personal life

 His son Lajos Kocsis Jr. was also a football player but had a much less outstanding career, mostly playing for lower division teams.